ginnytruong/eventful/README.md

 ## Configuration

-Before running the app, you need to configure Firebase, Google PayPal SDK.
+Before running the app, you need to configure Firebase, Google OAuth, PayPal SDK.
 Follow the steps below:

 ### Firebase Configuration